 Police force areas including Norfolk, North Wales, Avon and Somerset also had some of the highest increases in fraud and cyber crime related reports.

-“For extra protection when shopping online, consider using a credit card to pay for purchases.
-If you pay for even part of an item costing between £100 and £30,000 using your credit card, then you get extra protection from your card provider under Section 75 of the Consumer Credit Act 1974.
+“Using a credit card to pay for purchases, will give you extra protection when shopping online.
+If you pay for even part of an item costing between £100 and £30,000 using your credit card, then you get extra protection from your card provider under Section 75 of the Consumer Credit Act.

 “This allows you to claim a refund from your credit card provider if the seller can’t be contacted or rejects that they have done anything wrong.